Do you wear a respirator for work? Were you fit tested for it? If you haven’t been, you should be!

 A fit test verifies you’re using the right make, model and size of respirator.
 Above that, it serves as a training tool to show proper use and assess the comfort of the respirator.

-Respirators that require a fit test include:
+Respirators that need a fit test include:

 - filtering facepieces (N95)

-- full facepieces, and
+- full-face respirator, and

-There are 2 types of Respirator Fit Tests used in Canada.
+There are 2 types of respirator fit tests used in Canada: